Skip to main content

 Small iterative code reviews

 I did find quite a few situations where experience lead me to reject a design that was technically correct but would have unintended consequences.
 For example, Opus built a blazingly fast thumbnail generation and caching system.
 Worked great!
 But instead of deriving image width from values hard coded into the template (my specification), it deviated from the plan and made a public endpoint where you could pass in the desired thumbnail size as as parameter.
-This meant that an attacker could DDOS the server by asking for a few thousand different size variants of each image.
+This meant that an attacker could DOS the server by asking for a few thousand different size variants of each image, each of which would trivially crush the CPU.

 Cross-model reviews